fadwa-ezzat/CloudSim/README.md

 •	At the beginning of the class, we have values reflecting the maximum number of clouds and services, which can be changed.
 In my environment, the services are file names (e.g. f01, f04, f12, etc.) and each file having a random number of services, e.g. if f01 has 5 services, it will be written as 05-f01.
 The service files and their services are created in the main class at lines 81-86.
 This means that a user’s request to this environment will be just the file name, i.e. if a user needs services 1,3,5, he will ask for f01 f03 f05.

 •	To simulate a MCE, change the parameters of line 128 to reflect the number of clouds and services in your environment.
-The created clouds are saved to a file in the user directory folder config.txt”(line 52).
+The created clouds are saved to a file in the user directory folder config.txt (line 52).

 •	The simulated clouds are run (as they are Threads) and saved to a hashmap so as to be readily available when accesses/needed (line 143,144).